Gross Reservoir Expansion Project

 Will there be recreation allowed on the reservoir during construction?

-Although we are still designing the project, at this time we anticipate that recreation along the reservoir’s north shore will continue throughout construction, but recreation in other areas, particularly near the dam and in the vicinity of the quarry, will need to be curtailed during construction for safety considerations.
+Recreation along the reservoir’s north shore will continue throughout construction, but recreation in other areas, particularly near the dam and in the vicinity of the quarry, will need to be curtailed during construction for safety considerations.
+Check out our Recreation page for more information.

 Governor Endorses Gross Reservoir Expansion Project